keijioda/misc/EH BESO additional analysis.md

       Male    A  1.92  1.64  2.25  2.31  1.97  2.71  1.20  0.96  1.51  0.0323  0.0634
               B  2.08  1.78  2.44  2.01  1.72  2.36  0.97  0.77  1.22  0.6577
 ======================================================================================
+1: P-values of simple effect of time (pre/post) for each treatment.
+2: Treatment x time interaction p-values.
 ```

 ## Inflamamatory/oxidative markers by baseline BMI